Westbound I-70 in Cooper County back open after accident

+BOONVILLE - One person was arrested after a rollover crash Sunday on westbound Interstate 70.

-BOONVILLE - Missouri State Highway Patrol Troop F responded to a rollover crash on westbound I-70 just past the Missouri River Bridge at the 112 mile marker in Cooper County around 4 p.m.
+Missouri State Highway Patrol Troop F responded to the crash just past the Missouri River Bridge at the 112 mile marker in Cooper County around 4 p.m.

+David Finley, a 39-year-old driver from Fayette, traveled off the right side of the road and struck a guardrail.
+His vehicle overturned and came to a rest, blocking the driving lane, according to a crash report.

 Troopers are heading to a rollover crash on westbound I-70 at the 112 mile marker (west of the Missouri River Bridge) in Cooper County.
 The driving lane is blocked.
 Please slow down and be careful when traveling through the area in the passing lane. pic.twitter.com/w3u0f6RlDn— MSHP Troop F (@MSHPTrooperF) January 29, 2023